Filipino applicants · Republic of Singapore

 What is the difference between an S Pass and an Employment Pass?+

-The EP is for professionals and executives earning above the EP qualifying salary (SGD 5,600+) with degree-level qualifications.
-The S Pass targets mid-level skilled workers earning above SGD 3,150 with diploma-level qualifications.
-S Pass employers pay a monthly levy and are subject to a workforce quota; EP employers are not.
-EP holders have an easier path to PR.
+The EP is for professionals and executives earning above the EP qualifying salary (from SGD 5,600 in most sectors before the 1 January 2027 increase) and assessed under COMPASS in most cases.
+The S Pass targets mid-level skilled workers earning above the S Pass salary floor (from SGD 3,300 in most sectors for new applications submitted from 1 September 2025).
+S Pass employers pay a monthly levy and are subject to workforce quota caps; EP employers are not.
+EP holders generally have an easier path to PR.

 Can S Pass holders apply for Permanent Residence?+